waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Exploration Log (Turn #7602)
 - Paid ¥1000 toll to Team Rocket in gatehouse (9_4) to access northern Route 43.
 - Current Path: Heading south to grab item at (12, 32), then north toward Lake of Rage.
-- Tool Maintenance: Need to refine find_path_v2 to handle warp tiles correctly.
+- Tool Maintenance: refined find_path_v2 (Turn #7612) to handle warp tiles correctly.